The Uni Guide has a fresh new look

 • Speak clearly and confidently and don't be afraid to be honest about why you think you didn't achieve your grades, if asked.

-• Sell yourself why should the tutor give you a place on the course?
+• Sell yourself why do you deserve a place on the course?
 Use examples to demonstrate your enthusiasm for the subject area, and make specific references to something about that particular course you uncovered during your research.

 • If you realise the call isn't going well or you don't really fancy the course, don't be afraid to just wrap it up.
 Thank whoever you're talking to on the phone and politely end the call.